DBecker7/DB7_TeachingApps/README.md

 - See how the shape changes with different parameters
 - Axes are "sticky" - they increase to fit new data, but don't decrease until you change the distribution or click "Reset axes".
+- The sampled data are also sticky - the seed only changes when the "New Data" button is pressed.

 ```r
 shiny::runGitHub(repo = "DBecker7/DB7_TeachingApps",